 On 1 September 2018, AANZFTA Ministers endorsed officials’ recommendations from the AANZFTA General Review to guide negotiations to upgrade the Agreement.
 For more information please see General Review of the ASEAN-Australia-New Zealand FTA.

-AANZFTA is Australia's first multi-country free trade agreement (FTA).
+AANZFTA was Australia's first multi-country free trade agreement (FTA).
 Negotiation of the AANZFTA was the first time Australia and New Zealand were involved jointly in negotiating an FTA with third countries.
 It was also the first time ASEAN embarked on comprehensive FTA negotiations covering all sectors simultaneously.
-AANZFTA remains Australia's largest regional FTA in-force and the highest quality of ASEAN's FTAs with its partners.
+AANZFTA remains the highest quality of ASEAN's FTAs with its partners.

 AANZFTA is complemented by our bilateral FTAs with Malaysia, Singapore, Thailand and New Zealand.
-Australian officials negotiating the Regional Comprehensive Economic Partnership and the Indonesia-Australia Comprehensive Economic Partnership are seeking to build on AANZFTA.
-Brunei Darussalam, Malaysia, New Zealand, Singapore and Vietnam are also signatories of the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (TPP-11), along with Australia.
+The Indonesia-Australia Comprehensive Economic Partnership (concluded but not yet in force) builds on AANZFTA.
+Australian officials negotiating the Regional Comprehensive Economic Partnership are also seeking to build on AANZFTA.
+Brunei Darussalam, Malaysia, New Zealand, Singapore and Vietnam are also signatories of the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP), along with Australia (entry-into-force for Australia, New Zealand and Singapore on 30 December 2018; for Vietnam on 14 January 2019).

 AANZFTA is delivering real commercial benefits for Australian exporters and investors.